 In certain situations, the NCAA Eligibility Center may request additional documentation to clarify that your academic information is complete, valid and accurate.
-The task list of your Eligibility Center account is used to communicate these requests, so be sure to check your email frequently for task notifications.
+The task list within your Eligibility Center account is used to communicate these requests, so be sure to check your email frequently for task notifications.

 - For information on how to submit documentation, please visit ncaa.org/international. - All documents submitted to the NCAA Eligibility Center become the property of the NCAA Eligibility Center and cannot be returned.
-This includes any original documents that are mailed.
+This includes any mailed original documents.